 - It is best to have the butter and eggs at room temperature.

 - All you have to do is line the bottom of your pans.
 No need to grease the sides; this will allow the batter to crawl up the sides and your cake will be flatter and easier to frost and decorate.

-- Once the cake comes out of the oven, cool on a rack for 7-10 minutes, then run a knife around the edge, between the cake and the pan.
-Then turn out onto a cooling rack to finish cooling down.
+- Once the cake comes out of the oven, place the pans on a rack to cool.
+Then immediately run a knife around the cake edge to loosen it from the pan, this will allow it to relax a bit and your dome won't be as high.
+Cool for 7-10 minutes, then turn out onto a rack to finish cooling down.

 Makes 1 - 8" or 9" double layer cake.
 This can serve anywhere from 10 to 18 people, depending on how it's sliced!

 - ½ cup unsalted butter, at room temperature